 Consistency Between Recruiting and Onboarding

 Whether it’s when buying a product or starting a new job, nobody likes the bait and switch.
 When fresh employees come in for their first day of work and suddenly realize it’s different from what was discussed in the interview and recruiting process, it sets a weak foundation.
-Technologists especially are inclined to feel that they are going backwards in their careers if they discuss exciting projects and technologies as candidates but find that a large portion of their job is spent doing things below their skill level.
+Technologists especially are inclined to feel that they are going backward in their careers if they discuss exciting projects and technologies as candidates but find that a large portion of their jobs is spent doing things below their skill level.

 Exciting Technology Stacks